AmigoCap/ReViVD/docs/documentation.md

 }
 ```

+# Building Asset Bundles

+To add context to the visualization such as maps and 3D models, the user creates AssetBundles and then loads it through the JSON file.
+The Unity documentation to create Asset Bundles is available [here](https://docs.unity3d.com/Manual/AssetBundles-Workflow.html).
+Be sure to check ***Single Pass*** as ***Stereo Rendering Mode*** option in the ***Build Settings>Player Settings>XR Settings*** before building the Asset Bundles.

 # VR recording
 To record what the user does in VR, you can use [OBS](https://obsproject.com/download) with the [OpenVR input plugin](https://obsproject.com/forum/resources/openvr-input-plugin.534/).